Carlton756/RDAMP-Sales-Analysis/README.md

 -	Discount column had null values so I treating these as no discount and fill the null values with 0s.
 -	I promoted the first row as header for the Store Locations dataset.
 -	Renamed tables: Ace Superstore RetailFact and Store LocationsDim
+-	Changed the Order Date datatype to Short Date format.
 ### Creation of Measure using Power BI
 -	Created the following measures to aid in analysis prior to visualization:
   1. Gross Profit per Unit =